-I’m Swedish-Ecuadorian and I left my native Ecuador at a young age to study in USA to later move to Norway, Sweden and South Korea, where I had the opportunity to continue my education and learn other languages.
+I’m Swedish-Ecuadorian and I left my native Ecuador at a young age to study in USA to later move to Norway, Sweden and South Korea, where I had the opportunity to continue my education while learning other languages.
 In 2009 I left the business world and a strong background in Project Management for a career in the Arts, moving to South Korea and enrolling in graduate school.
 In 2011 I earned a Master in Fine Arts with concentration in Oil Painting at Kyungsung University in Busan, South Korea with further two years studies in Printmaking.
 Between 2011 and 2016 I established a seaside studio in Busan while actively exhibiting in solo and collective shows locally and internationally, invited by prestigious galleries and museums.

 At the end of 2016 I moved to Houston where I currently have a studio while I’m also a member of the Burning Bones Press.
 Travelling between the Swedish countryside and the Ecuadorian coast for the holidays, I do studio work in both countries.
 My multidisciplinary practice often involves collaging several techniques into one artwork and gives me the flexibility to work from any location and helps me balance career and family.
 At the same time I feel that my project management experience helps me to handle several projects at the same time and to deliver professionally.